bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 Try this out and see what will print!

-Another way to specify the orderi is to  define the < operator on the Person, like:
+Another way to specify the order is to  define the < operator on the Person, like:
 ```
 struct person {